Siemens-Healthineers/K2s/docs/op-manual/backing-up-restoring-addons.md

 ### storage ceph

 **Backup:** Snapshots the Ceph connection configuration (`clusterHostNode`, plus the `cephfsPool` / `cephfsFilesystem` names from `config/ceph-config.json`) into a zip archive.
+It also records whether the addon had been enabled with Windows SMB support (`-w`) so restore can replay the same enable mode.
 No user data is copied — it resides in the provisioned Ceph cluster.

 **Restore:** Re-applies the configuration snapshot and re-enables the addon, which provisions a fresh single-node Ceph cluster on the configured Debian 13 node.
+If the original backup was taken from a `storage ceph -w` deployment, restore re-enables the Ceph SMB Windows path as well.
 The same configuration is preserved automatically across `k2s system backup`/`restore`/`upgrade` via backup/restore hooks registered while the addon is enabled.

 ### viewer